mportesdev/handpick/README.rst

     The decorated function can be combined with other predicates using the operators ``&`` (and), ``|`` (or) and ``~`` (not).
 The resulting object can be passed as the ``predicate`` argument to ``pick``.

+handpick.NO_CONTAINERS
+    Predicate that returns False for all iterable objects except strings and bytes-like objects.

+handpick.NO_LIST_DICT
+    Predicate that returns False for instances of ``list`` and ``dict``.

 .. |pytest| image:: https://github.com/mportesdev/handpick/workflows/pytest/badge.svg